Los Angeles Construction Accident Attorney

 At the law firm of Rose, Klein & Marias LLP, we understand that construction can be a very dangerous occupation.
 From the materials these professionals work with to other people working on the job site to the way employers manage the process, hazards can pop up at any point.
 When they do, the results can be tragic.

-If you or someone you care about has been the victim of a workplace injury, our personal injury and workers’ compensation lawyers can help.
+If you or someone you care about has been the victim of a workplace injury, a skilled Los Angeles construction accident attorney from our firm can help.
 For more than 80 years, our team has stood up for the rights of workers throughout Southern California.
 We are ready to put our reputation for excellence to work for you.

 The attorneys at our law firm offer complimentary initial consultations to discuss a particular case.
 Contact us today to schedule a convenient appointment.